TEXAS VACATION

 “Our rich uncle from Alaska.”

-On this particular trip, Lawrence jetted to ‘The Lonestar State’ via commercial airline, quickly making arrangements for his cousins, nephews, and brother to go fishing at Lake Texarkana.
+On this particular trip, Lawrence jetted to ‘The Lone Star State’ via commercial airline and quickly arranged for his cousins, nephews, and brother to go fishing at Lake Texarkana.

-He prearranged to rent a boat for the day, splurged for a large rental car to get them all there, forked over cash for needed fishing gear and bait, licenses for those needing one, including food and drink.
+He prearranged to rent a boat for the day, splurged on a large rental car to get them all there, forked over cash for needed fishing gear and bait, licenses for those who needed them, and food and drink.

 Lawrence informed the man that they could.
 There was one simple stipulation,